Sports law: area of practice

 Skills and characteristics successful sports lawyers have:

 - A knowledge of, and passion for, the industry.

 - Good attention to detail – deals can involve contracts 100+ pages long.

 - Strong drafting, negotiation and analytical skills.

 - The ability to network and bring in clients.

 Types of law practised

 - Intellectual property.

-MIKE LLEWELLYN is an associate in the sports sector group at OLSWANG LLP.
-He graduated from the University of Cambridge with a degree in classics in 2004.
+ALASDAIR LAMB is an associate at CMS.
+He graduated from the University of Warwick with a degree in history.